The Answer is Colombia

 Fast approval.
 Cost savings.
 Easier patient recruitment.
 Quality sites. bioaccessla.com

-We are a US-based boutique CRO that helps innovative medical device companies conduct cost-effective first-in-human clinical trials in Colombia.
+We are a US-based CRO that helps innovative medical device companies conduct cost-effective first-in-human clinical trials in Colombia.

-Our promise is for foreign medical device companies that believe that Latin America offers untapped potential to conduct research and sell their products.
-We focus on forward-looking medical device companies that want to run a first-in-human clinical trial and want to have long-term sales growth in the region.
+Our promise is for foreign life science companies that believe that Latin America offers untapped potential to conduct research and sell their products.
+We focus on forward-looking life science companies that want to run a first-in-human clinical trial and want to have long-term sales growth in the region.
 We promise that by engaging with us as your CRO, regulatory, or market access consultants, your company will cost-effectively get the clinical data it needs or will be able to increase its sales in Colombia and the rest of Latin America.

 Colombia is the best country in Latin America for medical device first-in-human clinical trials

-We partner innovative medical device startups with top clinical research sites in Colombia for faster regulatory approval, significant cost savings, and easier patient recruitment.
+We partner innovative life science startups with top clinical research sites in Colombia for faster regulatory approval, significant cost savings, and easier patient recruitment.

 Principal Investigator & site selection

 IRB and MoH (INVIMA) regulatory submission and approval